kubernetes/ingress-nginx/docs/enhancements/20190815-zone-aware-routing.md

 ## Motivation

 When users run their services across multiple availability zones they usually pay for egress traffic between zones.
-Providers such as GCP, Amazon EC2 charge money for that. ingress-nginx when picking an endpoint to route request to does not consider whether the endpoint is in a different zone or the same one.
+Providers such as GCP, and Amazon EC2 usually charge extra for this feature. ingress-nginx when picking an endpoint to route request to does not consider whether the endpoint is in a different zone or the same one.
 That means it's at least equally likely that it will pick an endpoint from another zone and proxy the request to it.
-In this situation response from the endpoint to the ingress-nginx pod is considered as inter-zone traffic and costs money.
+In this situation response from the endpoint to the ingress-nginx pod is considered inter-zone traffic and usually costs extra money.

 At the time of this writing, GCP charges $0.01 per GB of inter-zone egress traffic according to https://cloud.google.com/compute/network-pricing.